 - 1. The student shall request an informal meeting with the instructor to discuss and attempt to resolve all disputes that may arise prior to the filing of an academic appeal.
 The student request shall be in writing and shall be delivered to the affected instructor within three days from the date of the event.
 The informal meeting shall be scheduled by the instructor and the student within three days from the date of the request. - 2.
 The student may appeal a decision of an instructor by filing a written notice of appeal within five days of the date of the informal meeting with the Vice President for Instruction setting forth therein the specific decision being appealed from and stating therein all reasons to be relied upon by the student as justifying a reversal of the instructor's decision.
 The student and instructor will be requested to appear at the hearing which shall be conducted within five days of the date of receipt of a written notice of appeal.
-The Vice President shall render a written decision within three days of the date of hearing. - 3.
-The student may appeal the decision of the Vice President to the president of the college by filing a written request for review setting upon by the student as justifying a reversal within five days of the date of the decision being appealed from.
-The president after reviewing all relevant documents related to the request, may grant or deny in writing the requested review.
-If a requested review is granted by the president, he shall conduct a hearing within 10 days from the date of the filing of the request for review.
+The Vice President shall render a written decision within three days of the date of hearing.

+3. The student may appeal the decision of the Vice President to the president of the college by filing a written request for review setting upon by the student as justifying a reversal within five days of the date of the decision being appealed from.
+The president after reviewing all relevant documents related to

 If the president denies the request for review, written notice shall be given to the affected instructor and student within 10 days from the date of the filing of the request for review and the decision from which the review is sought shall remain in effect as a final decision.
-The decision of the president regarding such matters will be final. - 4.
-A student shall have the right to have a designated representative at any hearing. - 5.
+The decision of the president regarding such matters will be final.

+- 4. A student shall have the right to have a designated representative at any hearing. - 5.
 The Nursing Program has established a program-specific appeals process (see the Nursing Student Handbook).